dimitarminchev/DCPA/content/208_HTML_Downloader_2.0.md

 ## Demo

-Стартирайте приложението от менюто: **Debug &gt; Start Debugging** или като натиснете клавиш **F5**.
+Launch the application from the menu: **Debug &gt; Start Debugging** or by pressing the **F5** key.

 ![](/images/61_HTML_Downloader_2.0.png)

-_Фиг.61 Тестване на мултиплатформено мобилно приложение за изтегляне HTML съдържанието на кода от Интернет страница - Android Emulator 11 \(API 30\)._
+_Fig.61 Testing a cross-platform mobile application for downloading HTML content from a webpage - Android Emulator 11 (API 30)._